 You've got another packed day in the beautiful Northern Region of Iceland ahead of you.

 The first stop of the day is at the impressive Godafoss waterfall in the river Skjalfandafljot.
-After that you’ll drive to the delightful town Husavik, sometimes called the Whale Watching Capital of Iceland.
-It is no surprise that among your optional extras for the day there are two whale watching tours, both departing from Husavik.
+After that, you'll drive to the delightful town Husavik, sometimes called the Whale Watching Capital of Iceland.
+There are two whale watching tours among your optional extras for the day, both departing from Husavik.